benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

 - Here we have a `<Slideshow>` component
   * No doubt it has lots of markup, styling & UI logic
 - And we can easily use it in two components
-  * `Players` component to have a slideshow of team players
+  * `Players` component to have a slideshow of team player photos
   * `Teams` component to have a slideshow of team logos

 /////